About The French Program

-The French Program at Rutgers, The State University of New Jersey—Camden offers the small setting of a liberal arts program along with the resources and affordability of a “public ivy-league”school.
-Its distinguished faculty provides a wide range of courses and programs covering all aspects of French language, literatures and cultures.
+The French Program at Rutgers University–Camden offers the small setting of a liberal arts program along with the resources and affordability of a “public ivy-league”school.
+Its distinguished faculty provide a wide range of courses and programs covering all aspects of French language, literatures and cultures.

 Language courses are designed for students interested in using French for business, travel, cultural knowledge, enjoyment or further study.

-2. To discover French literatures and civilization in English.
+To discover French cultures and civilization in English.

-3. To understand French literatures and civilization in French.
+To understand French cultures and civilization in French.